GlenKPeterson/Paguro/README.md

 Some things will have to be renamed in order to fit better with the Kotlin standard library.
 Notably MutableList, MutableMap, and MutableSet conflict with the same-named classes in Kotlin.

-The primary programmer on this project is writing more Kotlin than Java.
+The primary programmer on this project is now writing more Kotlin than Java.
 If you like Paguro, you'll probably prefer Kotlin too.
 Kotlin seems nearly 100% compatible with Java, meaning when you call Kotlin from Java, you could think you're calling native Java.
-So even if this becomes an all Kotlin project, Java programmers will have no trouble using it.
+So even if this becomes an all Kotlin project, Java programmers should have no trouble using it.
-If that happens, and Java-only programmers object for some reason, we can make a Java-only branch from the 3.x release.
+If Java-only programmers object for some reason, we can make a Java-only branch.

 # Features